eglassman/overcode/README.md

 Use the `src/run_pipeline.py` script from the command line to interact with the various parts of the OverCode pipeline.
 Run `python run_pipeline.py -h` for a description of the available arguments.

 ### Preprocessor
 The preprocessor actually executes student solutions using Philip guo's execution logger.
-From within the src directory, run the preprocessor with `python run_pipeline.py path/to/target/directory -P -n name_of_function`.
+From within the src directory, run the preprocessor with `python run_pipeline.py path/to/target/directory -P`.
 Instead of `-P`, `--run-pre` will work as well.

-If `name_of_function` is supplied, any calls to that function within a submission will be removed when the code is tidied.
+The name of the student-defined function being called can be supplied with `-n` or `--funcname`, like this: `-n name_of_function`.
+Any calls to the named function within a submission will be removed when the code is tidied.

 The given target directory must contain two things:

 * A subdirectory called "data", containing one Python file per student submission, and an official correct solution named `answer.py`.